yaseen2402/subwords/README.md

 ## How to Play

 1. **Start the Game**: Each game is hosted in a dedicated Reddit post, representing one story.
+Hence a new post needs to be created for each game session.

 2. **Round Structure**:
    - The game consists of **5 rounds**, with each round contributing to the evolving story.